actionaiddk/Tails-MVT/README.md

 ## About Tails-MVT

 [**Tails-MVT**](https://github.com/ztychr/tails) is a customized version of [Tails](https://tails.net/) that has the [Mobile Verification Toolkit](https://github.com/mvt-project/mvt) preinstalled and working out of the box.
+Tails-MVT is meant for non-advanced users.
+If you have a technical background, you may want to setup [MVT](https://github.com/mvt-project/mvt) yourself and follow the official [MVT Documentation](https://docs.mvt.re/en/latest/).

 ### Setup
 To use [Tails-MVT](https://github.com/ztychr/tails), download the latest release under releases, or build the image from source.
 To build [Tails-MVT](https://github.com/ztychr/tails) from source, see [Building a Tails image](https://tails.boum.org/contribute/build/).

 #### Creating an installation media
 After obtaining the image, flash it to a USB drive or SD card in order to create a bootable media.
-To do so, use your preferred image flashing utility.
+To do so We recommend using [balenaEtcher](https://etcher.balena.io/).
 If flashing from Linux, you can use [balenaEtcher](https://etcher.balena.io/), `gnome-disk-utility` or `dd` as described in [Install Tails from Linux](https://tails.boum.org/install/linux/index.en.html).
-If flashing from Windows or macOS, you can use [balenaEtcher](https://etcher.balena.io/) as described in [Install Tails from Windows](https://tails.boum.org/install/windows/index.en.html) and [Install Tails from macOS](https://tails.boum.org/install/mac/index.en.html).
+If flashing from Windows or macOS, use can use [balenaEtcher](https://etcher.balena.io/) as described in [Install Tails from Windows](https://tails.boum.org/install/windows/index.en.html) and [Install Tails from macOS](https://tails.boum.org/install/mac/index.en.html).

 #### Booting Tails-MVT
 Once the image has been flashed to the media, insert it into the laptop from which the analysis shall be conducted.
 Press **f12** during boot (may vary from manufactorer) in order to select the USB media as a boot option.
-You may need to disable secure boot and enable Legacy mode in the BIOS settings.
+You may need to disable secure boot and, or enable legacy mode in the BIOS settings.
 Once the image has booted, press **Start Tails**.

 ### Analysing Android devices